KCHZ

+Programming

+Weekdays on KCHZ and KCMO begin with a local news and information show hosted by Pete Mundo, followed by a local talk show with Kevin Keitzman.
+Nationally syndicated conservative talk shows make up the rest of the weekday schedule.
+Hosts include Vince Coglianese, Guy Benson, Mark Levin, Will Cain, Bill O'Reilly, Dave Ramsey and Red Eye Radio.

+Weekends feature shows on money, health, religion, cooking, travel and the outdoors, some of which are brokered programming.
+Syndicated weekend hosts include Rich Valdes and Chris Plante.
+Most hours begin with an update from Fox News Radio.
+KCTV supplies weather forecasts.

 History

 Early years

-KCHZ first began broadcasting as KOFO-FM, an FM simulcast for sister station KOFO (1220 AM).
-The station signed on March 1, 1962.
+The station first began broadcasting as KOFO-FM, an FM simulcast for sister station KOFO (1220 AM).
+The station signed on the air on March 1, 1962.
+It was only powered at 6,700 watts, a fraction of its current output.
+It could only be heard in and around Ottawa, not in the larger Kansas City metropolitan area.

-In 1978, the station stopped simulcasting its AM sister station and flipped to a mix of Top 40 and AOR as "96X", with the call letters KKKX.
+In 1978, the station stopped simulcasting its AM sister station.
+It was automated, playing a mix of Top 40 and album-oriented rock (AOR) as "96X", with the call sign KKKX.

-In 1986, the station flipped to easy listening/adult contemporary, branded as "96 HUM", and changed call letters to KHUM.
-The station relocated its transmitter from its original site near Ottawa to its current location near Linwood, upgraded its power to 100,000 watts, and relocated its studios, first to Lawrence, then to Topeka.
+In 1986, the station flipped to easy listening/adult contemporary, branded as "96 HUM", and changed its call sign to KHUM.
+The station relocated its transmitter from its original site near Ottawa to a site near Overbrook.
+It upgraded its power to 100,000 watts, and relocated its studios, first to Lawrence, then to Topeka.
 In 1991, the station went silent.

-In 1993, the station signed back on as adult contemporary KZTO, branded as "Z96."
-The studios were in Lawrence, near 25th and Iowa, with the tower southeast of the city.
-In January 1994, the station went silent again.
+In 1993, the station signed back on as adult contemporary KZTO, branded as "Z96".
+The studios were in Lawrence, near 25th and Iowa, with a transmitter located southeast of the city.
+In January 1994, the station went silent again.Broadcasting & Cable Yearbook 1995 page B-158.
+Retrieved May 10, 2025.